 Why do I feel uncomfortable about some of the debates?
 I think the main reason is because the majority of the photographers referenced in this particular chapter are of Western descent – but there are some highly talented photographers in the global south documenting the work of humanitarian organisations.
 Why are so few of them featured?

 Maybe this is one of the reasons I was so intrigued by the VftF project when I first heard about it.
 I instantly wanted to learn more, hence my trip to Madagascar to spend three days in the field with Ernest Randriarimalala, WaterAid’s VftF officer there.

 Making a film about Madagascar

-During my time observing Ernest he was filming a video about Madagascar from his perspective.
+During my time observing Ernest he was filming a video about Madagascar from his perspective with the help of the production company.
 After a few general shots of the capital, Tana, we set off towards Antsirabe, Madagascar’s second largest city.

 On the way we made a few stops to take some background shots and the first thing I noticed about Ernest was his natural communication skills.
 Whenever we asked to film, no one challenged us.
 Ernest explained that he was making a film about his country and not one single person objected.